JacobPaerre/Security-mini-project-1/report/report.md

 c.execute(statement)
 ```

-We have fixed this vulnerability by sanitizing the input and making the queries parameterized:
+We have fixed this vulnerability by making the queries parameterized:

 ```python
 statement = "SELECT * FROM notes WHERE assocUser = ?;"
 c.execute(statement, (session['userid'],))
 ```

-To do this when initializing the database, we can not use executescript, as it does not support parameterized queries.
+To do this when initializing the database, we can not use `executescript`, as it does not support parameterized queries.
 Therefore, we use execute instead.

 ### Hash passwords

 We have also fixed the vulnerability of storing passwords in plain text.
 We now hash the passwords before storing them in the database.
-We use werkzeug.security for this.
+We use `werkzeug.security`-module for this.

 ### Do not check if or inform about passwords already in use when registering